 Timor-Leste has been stable for a number of years, but there are ongoing security risks.
 The situation could deteriorate with little warning.

-Protests against the Australian Government were held outside the Australian Embassy in February, March and August 2016 and could happen again in the future.
+Protests against the Australian Government have been held outside the Australian Embassy and could happen again.
 Australians have been harassed because of their nationality.

 Localised unrest occurs in Timor-Leste, including street gang clashes and political demonstrations.
 Violent disturbances, often resulting from minor disputes, can erupt without notice and escalate quickly.